‘THE MASSACRE OF ST. BARTHOLOMEW’S EVE’

 Saying this, I did find this story rather serious and grim throughout.
 I was gripped into the story, but most of it was people talking to each other and not enough action happening.
 The historical detail must be accurate, but I had a sense this was being more of a period drama instead of an adventure.

 Don’t get me wrong!
 I like period dramas as I’ve seen them on TV.
-But when it’s a ‘Doctor Who’ story, it runs the risk of being boring and hard-to-follow for young viewers who were watching this story at the time on TV.
+But when it’s a ‘Doctor Who’ story, it runs the risk of being boring and hard-to-follow for younger viewers who were watching this story at the time on TV.
 They probably didn’t know what was happening with the historical content.

 By the time he returns to the third episode, William Hartnell is playing the Abbot.
 It’s not clear whether the Doctor is pretending to be the Abbot or whether the Abbot just happens to look like the Doctor.
 Steven isn’t wiser either and becomes afraid when he is on his own and without the Doctor.